andrewvc/dripdrop/README.md

       end
     end.start! #Start the reactor and block until complete

 Note that these aren't regular ZMQ sockets, and that the HTTP server isn't a regular server.
 They only speak and respond using DripDrop::Message formatted messages.
-For HTTP/WebSockets it's JSON that looks like {name: 'name', head: {}, body: anything}, for ZeroMQ it means BERT.
+For HTTP/WebSockets it's JSON that looks like {name: 'name', head: {}, body: anything}, for ZeroMQ it means MessagePack.
 There is a raw mode that you can use for other message formats, but using DripDrop::Messages makes things easier, and for some socket types (like XREQ/XREP) the predefined format is very useful in matching requests to replies.

 #RDoc